onxgg/rockstar/onx-mdw/user-guide.md

 - Name
 - Description
 - Fine
-- Points and Points for License - if licenses are enabled in the Admin MDW Settings, you can set how many points the suspect will receive on their license if charged
 - Time
 - Parole - you can manually set how much parole a charge gives and this will override the default set by the charge category parole multiplier
 - Category